 Can I use these under a standing desk?

-Yes โ both were designed specifically for under-desk walking.
-Keep speed at 1.5โ2.5 mph for comfortable typing or video call use.
+Yes β both were designed specifically for under-desk walking.
+Keep speed at 1.5β2.5 mph for comfortable typing or video call use.
+For a full setup breakdown, see our guide to under-desk walking pads for small spaces.

 Are walking pads effective for weight loss?